-Italian avalanche hotel director called for help hours before disaster
+Reports emerge an Italian hotel director urgently called for assistance just hours before disaster struck last week.

 Story highlights

-- Prosecutors launch investigation after hotel director asked authorities to intervene
+- Reports: Prosecutors launch probe after hotel director asked authorities to intervene

-- Death toll at Rigopiano Hotel reaches 14 dead with 15 still missing
+- Death toll at Rigopiano Hotel reaches 14 dead, with 15 people still missing

-(CNN)Fourteen people are now known to have died in an Italian hotel wrecked by an avalanche, as news emerged that its director urgently called for assistance just hours before disaster struck.
+(CNN)With 14 people now dead after an avalanche wrecked an Italian hotel, news reports emerged that its director urgently called for assistance just hours before disaster struck last week.

-In his email the director said guests at the Rigopiano Hotel were "terrified," roads blocked due to heavy snow, and phones out of service.
+In an email to local officials, the director said guests at the Rigopiano Hotel were "terrified," roads were blocked due to heavy snow and phones were out of service.

-His call for help is now being examined by prosecutors investigating the disaster.

 The Reuters news agency reported Tuesday that rescuers recovered five bodies -- three men and two women -- hours before the first funerals for those killed were due to be held.

-This brought the death toll to 14, according to the national fire brigade, with 15 still missing.
+The recovery brought the death toll to 14, according to Italy's national fire brigade, with 15 still missing.
 Eleven people have been rescued.

 'We ask you to intervene'